 HOW TO WINTER OVER YOUR CANNA TUBERS

 I dig my Canna tubers up in late November or some years later (before the ground freezes).
 My step-by-step process follows:

 - You can break big ones apart into smaller and more manageable tubers

 - Place a large plastic bag in a shallow tray or a crate

 - Put a layer of dry leaves, shredded newspaper, or dry pine needles in the bottom of the bag (to act as insulation against freezing)

 - Cover the top layer of Canna tubers with more dry leaves, shredded newspaper, or pine needles (to protect them from a brutal cold winter).
 Tuck more of the insulating material (leaves, pine needles) down around the edges.

 - Pull the bag shut

 - We put our Canna tubers in the crawl space under our house because we don’t have a garage or basement.
 A friend with a basement, puts hers into trash cans with leaves or shredded newspaper and keeps them in her basement.
 You could probably store the crate or trash can full of Canna tubers in a garage as well.

 - Once the ground is warm, plant single canna tubers here and there around the garden in spots that get full sun.
 They are a lovely accent in the garden.
 Or you might enjoy planting a border or a circular bed of them (they make a great “hide and seek” spot for kids to play in).

 - Don’t plant your canna tubers too deep, otherwise they’ll take forever to peek through the soil & bloom.
-Simply scrape away a shallow area (not a deep hole), lay down the Canna tuber, and cover it with soil.
+Simply scrape away a shallow area (not a deep hole), lay down the Canna tuber, and cover it with a thin layer of soil.

 - One tuber will grow into several tubers (sometimes numerous tubers) and send up a number of stalks that will bloom all summer and right through late fall until the first frost, drawing in constant nectaring hummingbirds.